EliAndrewC/l7r/rules/11-non_pc_schools.md

 You get a free raise on any type of roll.

 **Third Dan:**
 You get X free raises per day, where X is your Rank.
-These may be spent on any TN or contested roll.
+These may be spent on any TN or contested roll after seeing your roll.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 You may use your 3rd Dan free raises on rolls made by any Rokugani who can see or hear you, and if you do then they also add their honor to the roll.